-- You are expected to bring a scientific calculator, pen/pencil, and paper to each class. - If you miss lecture, use your textbook, watch classroom capture, use other online resources, or ask another student for help filling in your notes.
-You CANNOT make-up missed in-class activities. - Classroom behavior is expected to be professional and respectful of other students and the instructor: - Arrive on time - Do not distract your classmates or the instructor away from the material - Actively participate in discussions, Clicker problems, and working groups - Students are responsible for all assignments regardless of attendance.
-You may submit worksheets via email or to the Academic Affairs Office on the due date for full credit. - LATE WORK: No worksheets will be taken after the due date.
+- Students are responsible for all assignments regardless of attendance.
+You may submit worksheets via email or to the Academic Affairs Office on the due date for full credit.
+The instructor is available after each class to assist with any last minute homework/worksheet problems. - LATE WORK: No worksheets will be taken after the due date.
 Due dates for online activities may be modified with sufficient justification such as late registration for the course.
 Exams may be rescheduled, but must be taken within 48 hours of the originally scheduled time.
-In-class activities such as Clicker questions CANNOT be made-up. - The last day to drop the course without a grade is Feb 2nd.
+In-class activities such as iClicker questions CANNOT be made-up. - The last day to drop the course without a grade is Feb 1st.
 If you have any unexcused absences before then, you may be dropped from the course without notice. - The UNM Blackboard Learn system will be used for class announcements, handouts, and assignments.
 Keep your contact information up to date and check the course page often. - NO CELL PHONES MAY BE USED DURING QUIZZES OR EXAMS.
-Phone or smart pad (ie, iPad) use, for any reason, during quizzes or exams will be considered cheating.
+Phone or smart pad use, for any reason, during quizzes or exams will be considered cheating and will result in 0 points on the assignment.